EmmaGabrielsson/CourseSubmission_Javascript-Backend/README.md

 ## Course Submission Javascript-Backend

+###To quickly preview the site, see this netlify link: https://react-movietime.netlify.app/

 Here I have created a singlepage application with React using javascrpit.
 The application fetch movies from the TMDB-API (https://developers.themoviedb.org/3/getting-started/introduction) and includes:

 - a searchbar were you can search after all matching movies,